-- Make sure you clean your brushes and/or sprayer with Mineral Spirits after using oil based primer.
+- Make sure you clean your brushes and/or sprayer with Mineral Spirits after using oil-based primer.
 You cannot clean it with soap and water.
-Personally, I use a decent brush that I’m not keeping when using oil based primer.
+Personally, I use a decent brush that I’m not keeping when using an oil-based primer.
 I’ve found it’s pretty time-consuming to clean it properly.
 However, it can be done.
 So if you don’t want to waste your brush, clean it thoroughly with mineral spirits.
 And mineral spirits can’t go down the sink.
 Make sure you check the proper disposal procedure in your area.

 - When I use primer in the paint sprayer, I keep a bucket filled with mineral spirits to clean everything.
 You’ll need to clean all the parts of the sprayer and your brushes if you choose.
 Then when I’m finished, all the rags used and the leftover mineral spirits get disposed of properly.
 Again – check your local requirements and please don’t put this stuff into your septic system or down the drain.

-Use a very fine sandpaper and sand between coats!
+Use very fine sandpaper and sand between coats!